-If you have a large body of water next to your home, or nearby underground, you can gather energy by linking it to a heat exchanger.
-This method provides a consistent amount of energy all year round, for hot water, heating and air conditioning.
+If you have a large body of water next to your home or underground in an aquifer, you can gather energy by linking it to a heat pump system.
+This method provides a consistent amount of energy all year round, for hot water, heating and cooling.

 Can be very highly efficient